 - Using kveik in cider

 - Using kveik in hard seltzer and mead

 - More scientific knowledge on kveik

 How do I get some kveik?

-Escarpment Labs kveik products are available to pro brewers (US, Canada, Europe) on our pro web store - click here to become a customer.
+Escarpment Labs kveik products are available and in stock for pro brewers (US, Canada, Europe).
+Click here to become a customer.

 If there is anything else you want to know about kveik, don't hesitate to ask!

 Very interesting I have been brewing with Kveik since November and have put down about 7 brews and have all passed with flying colours